-Relationships are in my view what help us to heal.
+Relationships are in my view what helps us to heal.
 I will hope to build a relationship with you that is based on trust and free from judgement.
 Within that you will have the opportunity to express feelings that are troubling you.
-Also, without exception there will be humour as I see this as a key aspect of all good relationships
+Also, without exception, there will be humour as I see this as a key aspect of all good relationships

 The first meeting

-I do not charge for the first session This gives us a chance to meet and see if we both think I could be helpful to you without the pressure of a fee.
+I charge a discounted fee for the first session This gives us a chance to meet and see if we both think I could be helpful to you.
 You can explain what you are hoping for from the counselling and I will tell you if this is something I feel I can help you with.You can then decide if you would like to arrange to meet again.

 Frequency of meetings